11 wedding trends for 2020

 Gypsy Belle Photo Bus is just the cutest thing!
 If you're in Tallahassee or North Florida, book Vada (the bus) for your event.
 As the website states, she's a little bit hippie and a lot sweet tea southern.

 11. Traditions ditched Many couples are opting out of the traditions you would see at most wedding receptions.
 The garter-bouquet toss, cake in the face, father-daughter dance... too stressful and no longer relevant for some couples.
 There are always new traditions to be made, so get creative and try something different!

 Hi!
 I'm Dania, founder of Dulce Events.
 I've been planning events for over 20 years.
-Originally from Miami, I now live in North Florida with my husband and two children.
+Originally from Miami, I now call North Florida home, where we've lived for over 15 years.
 I love weddings and themed events and have a non-stop passion for creating and organizing.
 Glad you're visiting our page!